When Bert Hellinger first created what we now call ‘Family Constellations’, the name he gave it was the Orders of Love.

 The Orders are a set of principles that support the flow of love and the main ones are as follows:

 - Everyone in the Family system has an equal right to belong, regardless of what they have done, or the manner of their death.
 This includes, for example aborted children.
 Traditional practices of honouring the ancestors recognise this principle of inclusion.

 - There is a hierarchy in terms of who came first.
 This applies, for example, to birth order of siblings and to marriage partners (e.g when someone has remarried) and this hierarchy needs to be acknowledged and respected.
 When a family member moves out of the natural order it creates conflict.
 The main hierarchical relationship is between parents and children.
 Parents come first; they give and children take.
 But sometimes this order is inverted causing frustration and grief for the children.

 Constellations will reveal when a family system is dis-ordered and a more harmonious order can be re-established.
 When this happens, everyone in the system experiences a feeling of relief.

 Julie Ulbricht is an Ayurvedic Practitioner working in London & Sussex.
-She became interested in trauma and family systems as part of the underlying causes of ill health and began to explore methods such as Feeding Your Demons to begin to look at and address the root causes of ill-health.
+She became interested in trauma and family systems as part of the underlying causes of ill health and began to explore methods to look at and address the root causes of ill-health.
 Julie trained as a Family Constellations Facilitator and has regular supervision with Barbara Morgan.
-She has also studied with Stephan Hausner and Ty Francis.
+She has also studied with a number of other teachers including Stephan Hausner and Ty Francis.